elastic/elastic-transport-python/README.md

 This class is often useful when using libraries that integrate with Requests.
 Read more about [Requests on Read the Docs](https://requests.readthedocs.io).

-### Supported Connection Options
+### Supported Node Options

-The two connection classes support a variety of options, some connection classes only support a subset of the total options:
+The two node classes support a variety of options, some node classes only support a subset of the total options:

 | Option                 | Description                                                                                             | Default   | Supported by urllib3 | Supported by requests |